line-indonesia/android-viewbinding-sample/README.md

 $ ./duplicate.sh viewbinding/src/main/res/layout/item_transaction_history.xml 420
 ```

 We use `assemble` task to represent build speed.
 We also use [gradle-profiler](https://github.com/gradle/gradle-profiler) to get collect information.
+Use this command to execute the benchmark: `gradle-profiler --benchmark --scenario-file performance.scenarios build_view_binding`.
 The profiler setting is located at [performance.scenarios](performance.scenarios) file.

 ```
 build_view_binding {